RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning

 \textbf{Dataset.} We process the REBP public dataset~\cite{REBP} to generate a base dataset and an augmented dataset.
-The base dataset is directly distilled from the EB-ALFRED tasks in EmbodiedBench~\cite{EmbodiedBench}, serving as a strong-correlation dataset with bench and is utilized in the SFT phase to endow the model with initial multimodal embodied-planning skills.
-The main body of the augmented dataset originates from the open-source ALFRED trajectory dataset ~\cite{ALFRED}.
-While its content is similar to EB-ALFRED, it exhibits significant differences in details such as action space and task length, making it a benchmark-adjacent (near-domain) data.
+The base dataset is directly distilled from the EB-ALFRED tasks in EmbodiedBench~\cite{EmbodiedBench}, serving as a benchmark-aligned dataset used in the SFT phase to endow the model with initial multimodal embodied-planning skills.
+The main body of the augmented dataset originates from the open-source ALFRED trajectory dataset~\cite{ALFRED}.
+While its content is similar to EB-ALFRED, it exhibits significant differences in details such as action space, visual appearance, task types, and task length, making it a benchmark-adjacent (near-domain) dataset.
 The augmented dataset includes all embodied planning data in the base dataset to prevent catastrophic forgetting.
-The augmented dataset is employed in the RFT phase to improve reasoning robustness under near-domain distributions, thereby further enhancing planning performance on EmbodiedBench.
+It is employed in the RFT phase to improve reasoning robustness under near-domain distributions, thereby further enhancing planning performance on EmbodiedBench.
 Data processing methods, data composition, and other details are provided in the appendix~\ref{app:data}.

 \textbf{Training.} We adopt \texttt{Qwen2.5-VL-3B-Instruct} as the multimodal base model and employ a two-stage training scheme.
 In the first stage, we perform full-parameter SFT on the \emph{base} dataset to endow the model with initial planning skills aligned with \emph{EB-ALFRED}.
-In the second stage, we conduct reinforcement fine-tuning (RFT) with GRPO on the \emph{augmented} dataset, aiming to improve reasoning and generalization from data that are weakly aligned with the benchmark.
-SFT is implemented with \texttt{LLaMA-Factory}~\cite{llamafactory} and trained on 8$\times$ Ascend~910B3 64GB NPUs for approximately 1.5\,hours; RFT is implemented with \texttt{VERL}~\cite{easyr1} and trained on 4$\times$ NVIDIA H20 100GB GPUs for about 25\,hours.
+In the second stage, we conduct reinforcement fine-tuning (RFT) with GRPO on the \emph{augmented} dataset, aiming to improve reasoning and generalization from data that are not strictly benchmark-matched.
+SFT is implemented with \texttt{LLaMA-Factory}~\cite{llamafactory} and trained on 8$\times$ Ascend~910B3 64GB NPUs for about 1.5\,hours; RFT is implemented with \texttt{VERL}~\cite{easyr1} and trained on 4$\times$ NVIDIA H20 96GB GPUs for about 25\,hours.
 Complete hyperparameters and implementation details are provided in the appendix~\ref{app:exp}.